Ops-Mage/Ops-Mage-API/om-data-direct-api.md

 #### Description
 Initiates classification of content.
 Text classification typically occures in under a minute.
+Content scores are returned between 0.0 and 1.0

 #### Parameters

 - **Query Parameters:**
   - `api_key` (string, required): The API key to authenticate the request.
   - `content_id` (base64 encoded string, required): The content provider's persisted unique ID of the content for future requests about the contextualization.
 If no unique ID, the unique URL of the content (webpage) should be used.
+ASCII characters only.

 - **Body Parameters:**
   - `content` (string, required): The content string to be contextualized.